 Tax Sale Property

-Tax Sales to be held August of 2020 have been postponed
+Delinquent Tax Sales to be held August of 2021

 Delinquent 3 Years

 If a real estate parcel has a delinquent tax that is 3 years old, that property faces a foreclosure sale to recover back taxes.
 Jackson County may file a lawsuit seeking a judgment of foreclosure for unpaid delinquent taxes.
 If the Court agrees with the County’s action, the Court will issue a judgment granting the foreclosure order.
 The property owner has several opportunities to redeem their property before it is sold in a tax sale.

 First, the property owner could pay the taxes, penalties and associated suit cost in full anytime prior to the sale to remove the property from the tax sale process.
 This payment must be made in person by cash or certified funds.

 In the alternative, the owner of a property pending sale for delinquent taxes may enter into a payment contract to avoid the sale of their property.
 These contracts may be entered only after the judgment of foreclosure, and will normally require an upfront non-refundable payment and non-refundable installment payments thereafter.
 If this property owner chooses not to enter into a contract, or did enter into a contract and later defaulted on those installment payments, the property will proceed in the sale process.